You can set logging levels and download diagnostic logs in Oracle Integration. You can also obtain the impacted POD name from the diagnostic logs.

 The loggers available for configuration are displayed.
 If the logger level is inherited from a parent logger, that information is displayed.

-Change the logger level of any logger.
+Change the logging level of any logger.

 To revert to the previous setting before clicking Save, click Revert.